mxc-commons/MxcLayoutScheme/README.md

 Within each scheme definition the following sections are available:

 - **route_layouts** - Array of rules: `<routeName> => array( 'layout' => <templateName>, ['child_view_models' => array ( 'capture' => 'childTemplateName', ... )]`, where `routeName` is the name of a registered route and `templateName` is the name of a registered template to be used as the layout. `childViewModels` optionally define a ViewModels which get added to the layout using addChild. `capture`defines the capture the child view template defined by `childTemplateName`gets rendered to.
 Allthough you can define child ViewModels for each rule this is not recommended.
 We recommend to use `default_child_view_models` (see below) to define defaults and to use rule specific `child_view_models` to override the default settings if needed.
-See section 'Child Template Names' for further functional options.
+See section 'Special Child Template Names' for further functional options.
 Default: `array()` (does nothing)
 - **mca_layouts** - Array of rules: `<moduleName>[\<controllerName>[\<actionName>]] =>` `array( 'layout' => <templateName>, ['child_view_models' => array ( 'capture' => 'childTemplateName', ... )]`, where moduleName is the name of the module, controllerName is the name of the controller (without the "Controller" suffix (if class name is IndexController then controllerName is Index)), actionName is the name of the the controller action.
 Setup for each
 `<moduleName>[\<controllerName>[\<actionName>]]` is the same as in `route_layouts` (see above).
 Default: `array()`